Chaminade College Preparatory School (Missouri): Community service

 Chaminade requires all students to participate in community service projects annually.
 Middle school students (grades 6–8) complete 10–20 hours annually while high school students complete 25–50 hours each year.
 Students help numerous groups throughout the St. Louis area.
-Recent Spring Break community service trips have been to "Coal Country" (West Virginia), as well as Mexico, Africa, and Haiti.
-It also boasts a Global Citizens Club, and membership in the St. Louis Mosaic Ambassador School program.
+Some Spring Break community service trips have been to "Coal Country" (West Virginia), as well as Mexico, Africa, and Haiti.
+It also includes a Global Citizens Club, and membership in the St. Louis Mosaic Ambassador School program.

 The House System

 Chaminade began The House System in 2003.
 Chaminade has five houses, and each student belongs to one of the five Houses: Gray, Lamourous, Mauclerc, Meyer and O'Donnell.